Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Bottleneck Discovery Methods

-While these approaches enhance sample efficiency and generalization, scaling to large or continuous spaces remains a key challenge, motivating more localized or clustered variants.
+While the understanding of bottleneck states enhance exploration, credit assignment, and tranferability, scaling to large or continuous spaces remains a key challenge, motivating more localized or clustered variants.

 Spectral Methods

-Despite their strengths in capturing environment structure and enabling option reuse, current research focuses on improving representational learning, extending applicability to planning and partially-observable domains, and integrating reward information for more nuanced behaviors.
+Despite their strengths in capturing environment structure and enabling option reuse, current research focuses on improving representation learning, extending applicability to planning and partially-observable domains, and integrating reward information for more nuanced behaviors.

 Empowerment Maximization